tdwg/tag/complex_values/serialization_strategies.md

 - only larvae and juvenile of Channichthydae
 - only larvae and juvenile of Nototheniidae

-In JSON, this could be represented as the following, although the term names are different from what is proposed:
+In JSON, this could be represented as the following, although the term names are different from what is currently being proposed in the Humboldt Extension:

 ```
 {